claran01/caa-dev-apps--cef-val/README.md

 A small project to parse and validate cef files.
 The initial idea is to reuse some of the lua code that was used on the google hosted caa-dev-apps project.

+But may be we will attempt another approach

 Command line usage:
 ===================